 Likewise, people whose tremor is caused by Parkinson disease sometimes improve when they begin treatment for the disease.
 (See "Patient information: Parkinson disease treatment options — medications (Beyond the Basics)".)

 Essential tremor — Essential tremor occurs on its own and cannot be explained by other underlying health problems.
 Even so, treatments for essential tremor exist.
 In particular, the medications propranolol (Inderal®, InnoPran XL™) and primidone (Mysoline®) may be effective in reducing essential tremor.
-(See "Pharmacologic treatment of essential tremor".)
+(See "Treatment and prognosis of essential tremor".)

 If medications do not work well enough and the tremor is severe and disabling, a neurosurgical procedure called deep brain stimulation may be an option.
 This treatment requires surgery to place small electrical stimulators into the brain.
 (See "Surgical treatment of essential tremor".)